bitnami/containers/bitnami/rmq-messaging-topology-operator/README.md

-# Bitnami package for RabbitMQ Messaging Topology Operator
+# Bitnami Secure Image for RabbitMQ Messaging Topology Operator

 ## What is RabbitMQ Messaging Topology Operator?